lyft/clutch/docs/development/frontend/storybook.md

 <Image alt="button story" src={useBaseUrl('img/docs/feature-development/frontend/storybook/button.png ')} variant="centered" />

 All available Clutch components can be found on [Clutch's Storybook site](https://storybook.clutch.sh).
-This site is automatically published on merges to master and should always be up to date.
+This site is automatically published on merges to main and should always be up to date.

 ### Controls